abhinavralhan/twitter-bot/README.md

-Twitter bot with basic functions
+# Twitter bot
+Basic functions used to understand API usage and implementation.